revl/revl.github.io/about.md

 I love my family, my country, and my job.
 My strong belief is that software is the answer to 99% of the world's problems.

 P.S.
-Please test your code!
+Please test your code thoroughly!
+And methodically.
+And pedantically.
+And obsessively.
+And excessively.